-How will the GP remove my lesion?
+How will the Clinician remove my lesion?

-The GP will discuss this with you at your appointment.
+The Clinician will discuss this with you at your appointment.
 One of the following two methods is commonly used:

-Elliptical Excision:
+• Elliptical Excision:

 An eye-shaped excision is used for removing a skin lesion or a cyst.
-Local anaesthetic with adrenaline is administered, which may sting.
+Local anaesthetic with adrenaline is administered, which may sting Momentarily.
+This knocks out the pain fibres, you will still feel movement/ pressure but shouldn't experience any pain.
 The lesion is removed, and stitches used to close the incision.
-A sterile dressing or tape will then be applied.
+A sterile dressing or tape may then be applied.
 Using this method, the scar should be a straight line with one or two stitch marks.